 Household Battery Recycling - Curbside Program

-Households with individual wheeled garbage cart or garbage can service will also be able to safely set out household dry cell batteries in zip-lock style plastic bags with their curbside garbage collection service.
-The City’s garbage and Clean Green contractor, Mission Trail Waste Systems provide this curbside battery recycling service.
-Residents with front load bin service may still drop off their household dry cell batteries at any Santa Clara fire station
+Households with individual wheeled garbage cart or garbage can service can safely set out household dry cell batteries in zip-lock style plastic bags with their curbside garbage collection service.
+The City’s garbage and Clean Green contractor, Mission Trail Waste Systems, provides this curbside battery recycling service.
+Residents with front load bin service may drop off their household dry cell batteries at any Santa Clara fire station

 seven days a week, from 8:00 a.m. to 5:00 p.m.

 Spent household dry cell batteries must be placed in a zip-lock style plastic bag before setting out for recycling.
 Set the bag containing the dry cell batteries on top of your wheeled, black garbage cart or garbage can for collection.
-The batteries will be collected on the same day as garbage and safely recycled.
-If you have questions about the new curbside household battery collection program, please call 615-2063 or if you have questions about service, please call Mission Trail Waste Systems at 727-5365.
+The batteries are collected on the same day as garbage and safely recycled.
+If you have questions about the curbside household battery collection program, please call (408) 615-3080 or if you have questions about service, please call Mission Trail Waste Systems at (408) 727-5365.